THIS YEAR`s EVENT

 What Is a Master Plant Dieta?

-A plant diet with plant teachers is a form of ascetic practice.
+A Master plant diet with plant teachers is a form of ascetic practice.
+These plants are very rare, and knowledge about them is held mainly by tribal shamans.
+Their methods and recipes are passed down through direct practice and oral tradition, as the tribe has no written language.
 It is a gentle and gradual immersion into the world of plants.
 Every day, the participant drinks a specific plant, either after waking up or before sleep, depending on the plant.

 The program usually lasts 7 or 14 days.
 During this period in Peru, ceremonies with a Maestro often take place.
 The Maestro guides the spirits of the diet plants during night ceremonies, supports their work with the person, adjusts the diet if needed, and provides direction.